Global route / Trans-Atlantic

 The North Atlantic is frequently overcast.
 Best views are in the Arctic summer when conditions are clearest over Greenland.

-What is the best side of plane for London to New York?
+What is the best side for London to New York?